khval/AmosKittens/compatibility/AMOSPro_Productivity2.md

 **Wonderland/wonderland.Amos**

-Game starts, Can’t control the player. screen was opened in hires, I think it should be lowres.
+Game starts, screen was opened in hires should be lowres.
+(some thing strange about the image)